systematic-magic/AgingPMC/research_papers_pdf.rst

 4.5.
 Check that there is no punctuation mark at the end of the last keyword

+4.6.
+Check that keywords start with a small letter (exception: special terms, genes, proteins, species names etc, which normally start with capital letter).

 .. image:: /_static/keywords.png
    :alt: Keywords